google/j2objc/docs/Required-Link-Flags.md

 The `jre_emul` library contains all the classes included in J2ObjC's JRE emulation.
 If an app is linked with `jre_emul`, none of the other jre_* libraries should be included, or the linker will report duplicate symbol errors.
-That is because `jre_emul` is includes all classes defined in those other libraries.
+That is because `jre_emul` includes all classes defined in those other libraries.

 ## Other J2ObjC Libraries